JuanCantu1/Interactive-Memory-Game/README.md

 ### PART 9: Integrating and Configuring the Verilog Design

-Steps for integrating and configuring the Verilog design on the 'Specified FPGA board.'
+Steps for integrating and configuring the Verilog design on the Nexys A7-100T.

 ### PART 10: Testing the Verilog Implementation

-Procedures for testing the Verilog implementation on the 'Specified FPGA board,' ensuring correct functionality and performance.
+Procedures for testing the Verilog implementation on the Nexys A7-100T ensuring correct functionality and performance.

 ### Demonstration